 Our latest MBR model features the S Aerator aeration system.
-This new, improved system minimizes air consumption and eliminates the work of cleaning out blockages.
+This new, improved system minimizes air consumption during the wastewater filtration process.

 Membranes are easily replaced thanks to the QuickSwap™ technology.
 With all of the membranes in a module mounted in packs, an entire pack can be replaced in one operation, instead of having to replace each membrane element individually.

 To replace a pack, just lower the tank level, take out the old pack and put in a new one.
 There is no need to take the entire module out of the tank or spend time ensuring each membrane element is in place after replacing the membranes.

 The new Alfa Laval MBR membrane modules only require two free sides during operation and can therefore be installed side by side in rows, thereby increasing the installed membrane density dramatically.